Jarre-ing experiences

 The latter years

-Perhaps five years ago I gave Jarre’s 2000s work a cursory listen through on Spotify.
-I both don’t remember and didn’t think very much of it.
-Then came the two-volume Electronica compilation: a series of collaborations with other electronic luminaries.
+After Oxygene 7 - 13 I stopped being actively interested in Jarre.
+However in the mid 2010s, needing some music to listen to while working, and having his catalogue easily accessible on Spotify (or maybe Youtube “full album” posts, I can’t remember), I gave his post 2000s works a cursory listen.
+I both don’t remember and didn’t think very much of what I heard.
+The most curious entry was the two-volume work Electronica, a series of collaborations with other electronic music luminaries.
 If you’re feeling charitable, such a project is an admirable piece of outreach and limelight sharing; more cynically it could be viewed as a waning talent collaborating to maintain relevancy.
+The truth probably lies in between.

-In recent years, however, Jarre has experienced a relative renaissance, largely nostaliga-powered: Equinoxe Infinity is actually pretty listenable, and Oxygene 3, while a bit dour, is decent enough.
+In recent years, however, Jarre has experienced a relative renaissance, largely nostaliga-powered: Equinoxe Infinity (2018) is actually pretty listenable, and Oxygene 3 (2016), while a bit dour, isn’t embarrassing.
 But for me the stand out album of the past three (nearly four) decades is the 2021 album Amazonia.
 Orignally constructed as background music for a photographic exhibition, it’s a vivid and revelatory piece of ambient music, featuring numerous field recordings from the Amazon basin.
 It’s a mix of Zoolook and Waiting for Cousteau; more understated than the former, and less rigid than the latter.
 To my mind it’s the most successful Jarre’s been at engaging with the minimal sensibility of the last 30 years of electronica.
 It gives me hope that something new of interest might come out in future, though Jarre is pushing 75.

 What to make of it all

 Having listened to a lot of other electronic music since I was a teenager, (mostly in the period 1970 - 2000), I will say that at his best, Jarre is a genuine giant.
 At his worst he’s a Eurotrash producer of Cirque du Soleil background music.
-Now I suppose Jarre’s commitment to demotic electronica is admirably of-the-people, but that doesn’t detract from the resulting music being shallow and embarrassing.
-It seems to me that Jarre really wanted to be a rock star, and I don’t think that instinct rather detracts from his achievements.
+Now I suppose Jarre’s commitment to demotic electronica is admirably of-the-people, but that doesn’t detract from the resulting music being uniformly shallow and embarrassing.
+To my mind Jarre’s best work has come about when he’s kept a lid on his ego.

-It’s interesting to compare Jarre with other electronica producers of his generation.
+It’s would be an interesting exercise to compare Jarre with other electronica producers of his generation.
 But who exactly are his peers?
-Growing up, Vangelis seemed to be his most obvious one, but with greater familiarity of the Greek master’s work, I’m not sure they really travelled on the same road (aspects of Zoolook make me wonder if Jarre enjoyed Vangelis’ Bladerunner soundtrack though…).
+When I was growing up, Vangelis seemed to be his most obvious one - as he was the only real synth music household name, in New Zealand at least.
+Now that I’m more familiar with the Greek master’s work, I’m not sure they’re really fellow travellers.
 So who else?
-It seems an odd choice, but I’m going to pick Edgar Froese of Tangerine Dream, because they’re roughly the same age and span the same period.
-The difference in temperament between the two is amusingly stereotypical: Jarre with his Gallic flair contrasting strikingly with the phlemagtically earnest German Froese.
-I’d say Jarre is more musically talented, but Froese was the greater artist, if that makes sense.
-(To be a bit clearer, I believe Froese had an enduring motivation vision for Tangerine Dream, whereas - the ecological themes of Oxygene excepted - Jarre’s career seems to have been an endless and only occasionally fruitful search for a raison d’etre.)
+It seems a somewhat arbitrary choice, but I’m going to pick Edgar Froese of Tangerine Dream, because they’re roughly the same age and span largely the same period.
+The difference in temperament between the two is amusingly stereotypical: Jarre’s Gallic flair contrasts greatly with the phlemagtically earnest German Froese.
+Comparing the two in terms of quality at their artistic peaks, I’d say Jarre is more musically talented, but Froese was the greater artist, if that makes sense.
+(To be a bit clearer, I believe Froese had a considered and enduring vision for Tangerine Dream, whereas - the ecological themes of Oxygene excepted - Jarre’s career seems to have been an endless and only occasionally fruitful search for artistic meaning.)

-A less contemporaenous but more similar composer might be American electronica producer Moby, who has had great success and similar lapses in taste.
+A less contemporaneous but more temperamentally similar composer might be the American electronica producer Moby, who has had great successes and similar lapses in taste.
 And like Jarre he seems to desperately want to be a star.
-This time Jarre comes off rather better for the comparison; flawed as he is, he’s never been as undignified as Moby.
+With this comparison Jarre comes off rather better; flawed as he is, he’s never been as undignified as Moby.